hadronzoo/shannon/README.md

 (compress 999999 u) ; ⇒ compresses to 3 bytes
 ```

-Non-atomic coders can be composed.
-For example, to encode a sequence
+Coders are composeable.
+For example, to encode a sequence of up to 20
-of up to 20 integers with the distribution previously defined by `z`,
+integers with the distribution previously defined by `z`, where the
-where the number of integers is uniformly distributed:
+number of integers is uniformly distributed:

 ```clj
 (def count-coder (uniform (inc 20)))